antonaksyuk/portfolio-page/planning/backlog.md

 # Backlog

-A collection of user stories you can choose from.
-Stories inside each priority level are not necessarily in order, it's up to your group to decide how they fit into your strategy.
-These are also just suggestion, feel free to change them or create your own!

 ## Must-Haves

-> these are necessary for basic usability
+> These are necessary for basic usability

-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a visitor, I want to see a consistent header across all pages so that I can navigate easily.
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+  - Given any page, when I visit it, then the header should be visible at the top.
+- [ ] As a visitor, I want to see a captivating hero section that introduces the
+- purpose of the portfolio.
+  - Given the homepage, when I first load the site, then the hero section should grab my attention.\_
+- [ ] As a visitor, I want to read an informative 'About Me' section to understand the creator's background and skills.
+  - Given the 'About Me' page, when I visit it, then I should learn about the creator's professional journey.\_

 ## Should-Haves

-> these will complete the user experience, but are not necessary
+> These will complete the user experience, but are not necessary

+- [ ] As a visitor, I want to view a detailed list of skills or competencies
+- possessed by the creator.
+  - Given the 'Skills' section, when I explore it, then I should find a comprehensive list of skills.
-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a visitor, I want to browse through a gallery or portfolio showcasing the creator's works.
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+  - Given the 'My Works' section, when I navigate through it, then I should see examples of projects.
+- [ ] As a visitor, I want a footer with contact information and social media links for further interaction.
+  - Given the footer section, when I scroll to the bottom of any page, then I should find contact details.

 ## Could-Haves

-> would be really cool ... if there's time
+> These would be really cool if there's time

+- [ ] As a visitor, I want to see interactive elements in the hero section, such as animations or sliders.
+  - Given the hero section, when I interact with it, then animations should engage me.
+- [ ] As a visitor, I want a dynamic 'Skills' section that highlights current trends or achievements.
+  - Given the 'Skills' section, when I view it, then I should see dynamic updates or achievements.
-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a visitor, I want a 'Latest News' or blog section to stay updated with the creator's latest activities.
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+  - Given the homepage, when I visit it, then I should find recent updates or blog posts.